 Instructions

-- In a small bowl, stir red wine vinegar, olive oil, sumac, garlic, and salt, until combined.
+- Into a small mixing bowl, add the red wine vinegar, shallots, and parsley.

 Notes